asphilpo/MGMT/README.md

 1) Catalogues all of your API Keys and directories into "secrets.json" This becomes the codex through which the rest of the script finds and records media info.

+1a) A NOTE ON DROPBOX/THUMBNAIL/PATH: This wants to be the relative path of your thumbnail folder as though accessing it from the web, rather than your browser.
+So this variable will read something like "/Project/Thumbnail/Folder" for the local path of "C:\\Users\Me\Dropbox\Project\Thumbnail\Folder".
+It is important to leave off the Trailing "/" - it should read exactly as above with the last character of the string being the last character of your folder name.
+Otherwise you will get a "Not Found" type error from the dropbox API.
+(Thanks Josh!)

-2) Makes a fun little thumbnail at 50% duration of your clip and drops it in a folder you specify (this wants to be on your Dropbox).
+3) Makes a fun little thumbnail at 50% duration of your clip and drops it in a folder you specify (this wants to be on your Dropbox).

 2a) If you have any still image files, I suggest just copying them into the thumbnail folder directly.
 Maybe in a later version I will include a function that does this automagically.